Texas charges gymnastics doc Larry Nassar and trainer, clears Karolyis

 "They received information and did not act on it timely," Weeks added.

 USAG did not notify Nassar's employer, Michigan State University, that he was under investigation, and he continued to molest patients there for more than a year.
-USAG has said it was acting under on the advice of the FBI, which has ordered an interview review of the slow pacer of its own probe.
+USAG has said it was acting on the advice of the FBI, which has ordered an internal review of the slow pace of its own probe.

-Nassar was not exposed as one of the nation's most prolific sexual abusers until the fall of 2016.
+Nassar was not exposed as a prolific sexual abuser until the fall of 2016.
 At that point, Texas investigators received several reports of abuse at the ranch but turned over those cases to the feds to be included in Nassar's plea deal.

 He ultimately pleaded guilty to possession of child pornography and to molesting 10 girls and was sentenced to up to 175 years in prison.
 But public outrage spurred the Texas governor to order the Rangers to investigate whether there was reason to charge anyone else for crimes committed in the state.

-After asked why they were bothering to prosecute Nassar when any conviction won't extend his sentence, Weeks said, "Because it's the right thing to do."
+Asked why the state was bothering to prosecute Nassar when any conviction won't extend his sentence, Weeks said, "Because it's the right thing to do."

-Manly, the survivors' lawyer, said he was gratified that Van Horn was charged, but maintains that's not enough.
+Manly, the survivors' lawyer, said he was gratified that Van Horn was charged, but maintainde that's not enough.